AlgoLab/galig/docs/documentation.md

 <br />

 ## Input
-_ASGAL_ takes as input:
+ASGAL takes as input:
 * a reference genome (in _FASTA_ format)
 * a gene annotation (in _GTF_ format)
 * an RNA-Seq sample (in _FASTA_ or _FASTQ_ format, can be gzipped)

+###### Note
+ASGAL tool takes as input the annotation of a single gene and the relative chromosome: if you want to use the tool in a genome-wide analysis, you can use the [pipeline](genomewide) we implemented to use ASGAL on a set of genes of interest.

 ###### Note on Paired-End sample
-At the moment, _ASGAL_ is not able to directly manage paired-end
+At the moment, ASGAL is not able to directly manage paired-end
-samples: the only way to use both the fastq files (the reverse and the forward one) consists in merging them into a unique fastq file and then using this file as input for _ASGAL_.
-In this way, _ASGAL_ will align each read independently and then it will use the alignments to detect the AS events.
+samples: the only way to use both the fastq files (the reverse and the forward one) consists in merging them into a unique fastq file and then using this file as input for ASGAL.
+In this way, ASGAL will align each read independently and then it will use the alignments to detect the AS events.

 <br />

 ## Usage
-_ASGAL_ is composed of three different modules, each one performing a different task.
+ASGAL is composed of three different modules, each one performing a different task.
 However, we make available a script that run the full pipeline.

 ### Full Pipeline Script
-To run _ASGAL_ pipeline, run the following command:
+To run ASGAL pipeline, run the following command:
 ```bash
 ./asgal -g [genome] -a [annotation] -s [sample] -o output
 ```